 EY Law hires new partner and strengthens core areas

 EY Law Portugal has hired three professionals in core practice areas.
-In banking and insurance, the arrival of Miguel Cordeiro (partner), Elisa Seara Vaz (senior manager), and Marta Calé Gaspar (manager) — all joining from Deloitte Legal — brings experience in financial regulation, insurance, collective investment undertakings (CIUs), fintech, and compliance.
+In banking and insurance, the arrival of Miguel Cordeiro (as partner), Elisa Seara Vaz (managing associate), and Marta Calé Gaspar (principal associate) — all joining from Deloitte Legal — brings experience in financial regulation, insurance, collective investment undertakings (CIUs), fintech, and compliance.

-The strengthening also extends to public law, urban planning, and data protection, with the integration of Joana Mata and Valeria Polska, both joining from RSA as associates.
+The strengthening also extends to public law, urban planning, and data protection, with the integration of managing associate Joana Mata and principal associate Valeria Polska, both joining from RSA as associates.
 They bring expertise in areas such as energy and environmental licensing, public procurement, urban planning, and data protection, including GDPR audits and incident management.

 “These hires are aligned with EY Law’s strategic vision of offering integrated legal solutions alongside the firm’s Consulting, Strategy & Transactions, and Tax areas, ensuring a transversal and innovative approach that creates value for clients and enhances synergies within EY”, states the law firm.
 The new team will also begin offering comprehensive services in trademark, patent, and copyright registration, protection, and management, in line with innovation and intangible asset valuation strategies.